syncfusion-content/wpf-docs/wpf/Autocomplete/Prefix-Characters-Constraint.md

 # Prefix Characters Constraint

 Instead of displaying suggestion list on every character entry, matches can be filtered and displayed after a few character entries.
-This can be done using the `MinimumPrefixCharacters` property, and its default value is 1.
+This can be done using the [MinimumPrefixCharacter](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~MinimumPrefixCharactersProperty.html)` property, and its default value is 1.

 {% tabs %}